owntone/owntone-server/README_JSON_API.md

 ### Set enabled outputs

-Set the enabled outputs by passing an array of output ids. forked-daapd enables all outputs with the given ids and disables the remaining outputs.
+Set the enabled outputs by passing an array of output ids.
+The server enables all outputs with the given ids and disables the remaining outputs.

 **Endpoint**